jbshep/conversational-python-legacy/chapters/ch3_loops.md

 In this case, `space` is first created inside the loop.
 This is generally bad programming practice.
 If the variable is used by code outside of a loop, the variable should also be defined outside the loop.
-So, let’s define `space` before we reach the loop, but what should be its initial value?
-Let’s choose a value that doesn’t look like a normal index.
-Normal indices would be `0`, `1`, `2`, `3`, etc., so let’s choose `-1` as the initial value of `space`.
+So, let's define `space` before we reach the loop, but what should be its initial value?
+Let's choose a value that doesn't look like a normal index.
+Normal indices would be `0`, `1`, `2`, `3`, etc., so let's choose `-1` as the initial value of `space`.
 Our code can now be written as in Listing~\ref{code:find_space2}.

 \begin{codelisting}